top of page

 Our kids are fed Kalmbach Kid Starter.

-Our older goats are fed Kalmbach Milk Maker as well as Unbeetable Forage Blend (does only on the Unbeetable.)
+Our older doess are fed Kalmbach Milk Maker as well as Unbeetable Forage Blend.

 On the stand our milkers also are fed Kalmbach Goat Granola added to their other feed mix.